Heider Balance under Disordered Triadic Interactions: Introduction

 Investigating the meaning of balance in real-world data has attracted some attention.
 Leskovec \textit{et al.} analyzed online signed social networks using two different theories.
 Their results showed how these networks are unbalanced in contrast with the expected view of fully balanced \cite{leskovec}.
-Different measures of balance in a signed network are studied in \cite{kirkely}.
+Different measures of balance in a signed network are studied in Ref. \cite{kirkely}.
 Facchetti \textit{et al.} computed the global level of balance and confirmed that currently available social networks are extremely balanced \cite{facchetti}.
-In contrast, \cite{estrada1,estrada2} based on an introduced method to quantify the degree of balance of any social network, show that online social networks are in general very poorly balanced.
-Although publications mostly address unweighted social networks to study, several works try to provide a more complete view of networks by considering heterogeneity in the intensity of the interactions between individuals \cite{newman4,newman5,yook,noh,barrat1,barrat2}.
-Beside all efforts which are done in studying social network by assigning different strength to pairwise interactions, our mind is still strongly obsessed with the question of what if we consider higher order interactions and assign different weights to triadic relations.
+In contrast, Ref. \cite{estrada1,estrada2} based on an introduced method to quantify the degree of balance of any social network, show that online social networks are in general very poorly balanced.
+Although most publications address unweighted social networks to study, several works try to provide a more complete view of networks by considering heterogeneity in the intensity of the interactions between individuals \cite{newman4,newman5,yook,noh,barrat1,barrat2}.
+It is worth noting that the pairwise interactions were the center of attention for years and many physics phenomena are explained based on them, while triadic interactions as a specific structure of higher order interactions have been noticed by researchers as well.
+Topological aspects of higher-order connectivity have been considered in Ref. \cite{Tadic1}.
+This work addresses the expansion of a network by simplexes of different sizes.
+Also, in Ref. \cite{Tadic2} the authors by considering the geometry and dynamics of complex networks focus on triangle-based interactions.
+Three-body interactions are the first step beyond pairwise interactions that managed to find applications \cite{abbas,zahra}.
+Besides all efforts which are done in studying social network, our mind is still strongly obsessed with the question of what if we consider higher order interactions and assign different weights to triadic relations.
 Is it plausible to study the statistical properties of such a network theoretically by considering a modified version of structural balance?